 Google’s wearable operating system, Wear OS, has been going through some changes, and your smart watch may be better off because of it.
 Wear OS, formerly known as Android Wear, received some upgrades after getting the name change in 2018.

-As a result, the changes are largely visual.
-The Wear app for Android and iOS has an updated look to reflect the new name.
-Setting up a Wear OS smartwatch is slightly different in that it’s a more streamlined process to pair it to a phone and transfer Google account information over.
+The biggest changes already rolled out when Google first released Android Wear 2.0 to smart watches and wearables running the platform.
+Those changes were largely visual.
+The Wear app for Android and iOS got an updated look to reflect the new name.
+Setting up a Wear OS smartwatch slightly changed in that it became more of a streamlined process to pair it to a phone and transfer Google account information over.

-Getting the Wear OS update
+The Wear OS update

 Bear in mind that it doesn’t matter whether you have your Wear OS watch paired with an Android or iOS device.
 Part of the reason for this rebrand may be because of the fact Wear OS doesn’t always require an Android device to work.
 The iPhone is one of the more popular devices you can use with it.

+It may not sound like much, but it may have been a test to gauge how effective it would be to make it more permanent in other parts of the OS.
 Using more of the dark mode throughout Wear OS should help improve battery life.
-Helping a watch last longer per charge could be one of the main focuses moving forward.
-Google has revealed that the Android P update will turn off Wi-Fi, Bluetooth and cellular connectivity when you’re not wearing the watch.
+Helping a watch last longer per charge has been one of the main focuses moving forward.
+Google’s Android Pie update brought in a new feature whereby Wi-Fi, Bluetooth and cellular connectivity would turn off when not wearing the watch.

 Wearing Wear OS

-Check out the latest smartwatches and wearables available now, and if you’re not sure whether a certain model will be supported or not, leave a comment below.
+Check out the latest Wear OS smartwatches and wearables available now, and if you’re not sure whether a certain model will be supported or not, leave a comment below.
 I’ll be sure to confirm for you.